Who writes your Will matters

 - Reduce or extinguish your tax liabilities in certain circumstances

-Our team will work closely with you to make sure the process of making your Will is as straightforward as possible.
-We like to start by arranging a face-to-face meeting to take your instructions, whether in our office or at your home.
+Our team of solicitors will work closely with you to make sure the process of making your Will is as straightforward as possible.
+We like to start by arranging a face-to-face or video meeting to take your instructions, whether in our office or at your home.
 We need to understand exactly what you wish to achieve as to the disposition of your property, money and possessions after your death so your wishes can be efficiently carried out.

-Finally, we offer to store all clients’ Wills in fireproof cabinets without charge, ensuring they are kept in a safe place at all times.
+Finally, we offer to store all clients’ Wills in fireproof cabinets without charge, ensuring they are kept in a safe place, at all times.

 For further information about making your Will please contact one of our team who would be pleased to help.